jeremiecoullon/myblog/_posts/2020-04-10-NaturalNumbersOCaml.md

   aux n Zero
 ```

+Like in the case of multiplication, the division function defines an auxiliary function that builds up the result in the accumulator `acc`.
+This function checks whether the first argument `p` is less than `m`.
+If it isn't, then increment the accumulator by 1 and call `aux` again but with `p-m` as the first argument.
+Once `p` is less than `m` then return the accumulator.
+So this auxiliary function counts the number of times that `m` fits into `p`, which is exactly what integer division is.
+We run this function with `n` as first argument and with the accumulator as `Zero`.

 Finally we can define the modulo operator.
 As we use previous definitions of division, multiplication, and subtraction, this definition is abstracted away from our implementation of natural numbers.
+This function gives the remainder when dividing `n` by `m`.

 ```ocaml